 3.2 Unattended Guest Installation

 Oracle VM VirtualBox can install a guest OS automatically.
 You only need to provide the installation medium and a few other parameters, such as the name of the default user.

-You can perform an unattended guest installation in the following ways:
+Performing an unattended guest installation involves the following steps: